jenkinsci/depbuilder-plugin/docs/docs/001_features.rst

    // override the default and _ALL build settings backendBuild {
+      // the backendBuild job will be displayed in the build graph as MyBackendBuild
+      name: "MyBackendBuild"

       // any build agent with free executors will be able to build this job
       agent: [any]